DIY Home Maintenance Tasks

 If the pressure of the water flowing through your plumbing pipes gets too high, it can cause damage to the dishwasher and the refrigerator.
 Not to mention, it could cause a huge, wet mess.

 Thankfully, checking the pressure is relatively simple.
 A gauge from a hardware store can be purchased inexpensively.
 Then it is simply a matter of connecting the gauge to your faucet in your kitchen or bathroom and reading the pressure.

 If the pressure is too high, you may need the help of a licensed plumber to replace a high-pressure valve.

 Replace the Furnace Filters for HVAC System

 This is another simple job that can save lots of headaches and money.
-Some systems use a filter that can be cleaned and re-used.
-Others employ a type of filter that is disposable.
+Some furnace systems use a filter that can be cleaned and reused.
+Others employ a disposable type.

-For disposable filters, simply throw out the old filters once a month and replace them with a new one.
-For the reusable filters, follow the instructions to clean the filters.
+For disposable ones, simply throw out the old filters once a month and replace them with a new one.
+For the reusable ones, follow the instructions to clean them.

 Check for Water Around the Base of Toilets

 The presence of water in the wrong places can be a sign of major issues, like a worn toilet seal.
 Look for puddles of water around the base of all toilets at least once every other month.

-If you spot any presence of water, ask a plumber to inspect before the issue becomes too serious.
+If you spot any presence of water damage, ask a plumber to check it out before the issue becomes too serious.

 Any minor damage to the roof can eventually turn into a catastrophe.
 What appears to be a tiny hole can cause damage not only to the roof shingles but to the sub-structure of the roof and even the ceiling joists.

 Check over the roof at least once a year and after any major storm.
 Look for misplaced or damaged shingles.
 These should be fixed right away.

-Give extra attention to the shingles that are near structure like a chimney, heating duct, or any other place where the shingle has to be cut to form around an object.
+Give extra attention to the shingles that are near the structure like a chimney, heating duct, or any other place where the shingle has to be cut to form around an object.
 This is the most likely area for a leak.